Travis Kobler, LPC-MHSP, ACS

 I have always viewed counseling as being a part of a journey.
 We all started somewhere, are heading towards a destination, and have been shaped by the paths we’ve taken.
 My focus in therapy is to align myself with my clients to gain a deep and meaningful understanding of where they have come from.

 As we journey together, my hope as a therapist is to help my clients gain insight on the paths that have shaped them and help navigate them in the healing process.
 This process can ultimately have a significant impact on their present course, create course correction, and provide alternate outcomes for their destination.
 Life certainly is a series of goals, paths, destinations; a great and unique journey.

 My therapeutic orientation is mainly derived from Reality Therapy and Cognitive Behavioral Therapy (CBT) Theories, but is also influenced by alternative theories producing more of an eclectic approach.
 I view counseling as an ingredient toward the process of healing, health, and wellness; and I do not believe in a singular approach to do therapy with my clients.
 We are all unique and individual and I work hard to understand who my client is and who they would like to become.
 My approach to counseling is client-centered, holistic, and relational.

-My journey has been, and continues to be, shaped and influenced by my relationship with Christ.
 Christianity, spirituality, and faith systems play a significant role into most people’s journeys.
-While I utilize faith based counseling, I work diligently to respect and honor the belief systems (or lack thereof) of my clients and meet them where they are.
+While I can utilize faith based counseling, I work diligently to respect and honor the belief systems (or lack thereof) of my clients and meet them where they are.
 Ultimately it is our clients’ systems that provide them security, peace, direction, and influence.
 Asking for help can be a very difficult process, but it is a vital first step towards healing and wellness.
 Let’s partner up and journey together!